Axelrod-Python/Axelrod/citations.md

 * Kies, Martin.
 "Finding Best Answers for the Iterated Prisoner’s Dilemma Using Improved Q-Learning."
 [Available at SSRN 3556714](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3556714) (2020).
 * Krapohl, Sebastian, Václav Ocelík, and Dawid M. Walentek.
 "The instability of globalization: applying evolutionary game theory to global trade cooperation."
 [Public Choice](https://ideas.repec.org/a/kap/pubcho/vyid10.1007_s11127-020-00799-1.html) (2020): 1-21.
-* Glynatsi, Nikoleta E., and Vincent A. Knight.
-"A meta analysis of tournaments and an evaluation of performance in the Iterated Prisoner's Dilemma" arXiv preprint arXiv:2001.05911 (2019).
-[ArXiv](https://arxiv.org/abs/2001.05911)
 * Wang, Shiheng, and Fangzhen Lin.
 "Nice Invincible Strategy for the Average-Payoff IPD."
 [Proceedings of the AAAI Conference on Artificial Intelligence](https://aaai.org/ojs/index.php/AAAI/article/view/5604)
 * Glynatsi, Nikoleta E., and Vincent A. Knight.
 "Using a theory of mind to find best responses to memory-one strategies."
 Sci Rep 10, 17287 (2020).
 [Scientific Reports](https://doi.org/10.1038/s41598-020-74181-y)